V-Sekai/manuals/71 Decisions/71.16 Proposed 16/20240331-vrc-vrm-compatibility.md

 The proposed solution involves a series of steps outlined in the README below:

+1. Make sure the `Body` has the all blend shapes deleted.
 1. Add face shapes with hana tool
 2. DO NOT remove transparent triangles for [hair, face, body]
 3. Unpack the prefab.